 Serbian Orthodox Church

-On behalf of His Holiness Irinej, Serbian Patriarch, His Grace Vicar Bishop Atanasije of Hvosno attended on June 23, 2011 at the Ilija M. Kolarac Foundation the humanitarian concert of a folklore group from the Indonesian province of Aceh, suffered by the tsunami in 2004.
+On behalf of His Holiness Irinej, Serbian Patriarch, His Grace vicar Bishop Atanasije of Hvosno received on December 8, 2011 at the Serbian Patriarchate Professor Dr. Valery Alexeyev, president of the Fund of Unity of Orthodox Peoples from Moscow.